lawbel/zig-shogi/README.md

   commonly played illegal move and results in an instant loss.
 (However, it is okay to drop a pawn on the same file as any number of promoted pawns.)
 - You cannot checkmate the opponent by dropping a pawn.
 (You *can* check them by dropping a pawn, as long as it is not an immediate mate.
-And you can checkmate the opponent by dropping any other piece.)
+You can also checkmate the opponent by dropping any other piece.)

 ### Ending the Game